-Madhya Pradesh located in the heart of India will surely steal your heart with its delectable cuisine that has a Mughal and regional influence.
-In addition, the street food culture of Bhopal and some of the other cities is vibrant and a sensory explosion.
-Here is a list of some of the must-have foods in Madhya Pradesh that will tingle your tastebuds for sure.
+Madhya Pradesh, located in the heart of India, will surely steal your heart with its delectable cuisine that has a Mughal and regional influence.
+In addition, the street food culture of Bhopal and some of the other cities are vibrant and a sensory explosion.
+Here is a list of some of the foods to eat in Madhya Pradesh that will tingle your taste buds for sure.

 Jalebi and its larger sibling Imarti are made with maida/refined flour and then deep-fried after which they’re dunked in sugar syrup.
 Just as the Gujaratis like to eat Jalebi with Fafda in Bhopal they like to eat Jalebi with poha.
 These sweet and crunchy pretzels are hard to resist especially if you are calorie-conscious.

 This is a breakfast special which is almost always eaten with jalebi.
 Flattened rice is cooked with onions, peanuts and spices and garnished with sev, pomegranate and chopped tomato, coriander.
 You will find Jalebi Poha shops and carts in almost every corner and street of Bhopal.

 Making Biryani that is flavourful, aromatic and where the identity of the rice grain is maintained requires skill which the locals of Madhya Pradesh have mastered.
 Pieces of red meat and sometimes chicken are marinated in yoghurt, spices, saffron and then a layer of precooked rice is put over the meat.
 The dish is then put on a low flame (dum) so that the flavours from the meat are gradually released as the meat is cooked.
 It’s best eaten with your hands and you’re sure to lick your fingers after finishing the last morsel.